thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 # Conclusion

-The part that is the most time consuming is the process around the Maven release (Jira ticket, creation of the GPG key...).
-Setting up the pipeline only takes a few minutes and, once done, will save you a lot of time with each release!
+The most time-consuming task is the setup of the Maven release (Jira ticket, GPG key...).
+The pipeline creation only takes a few minutes and, once completed, will save you a lot of time with each release!

 # References